atomaszewicz/Bond/RStudio/Analysis.md

 |Domestic Adj.|$5,628,582,200|$225,143,288|
 |Budget Adj.|$2,723,922,708|$108,956,908|

-Over two thirds of the global box office gross is non-domestic, which is not entirely surprising since our secret agent works for Britian, not America.
-I have a future project planned to study how domestic (US) and global gross compares for your typical wide-release film, so eventually I will be able to give more insight into where this ratio falls.
+Over two thirds of the global box office gross is non-domestic, which is not entirely surprising since our secret agent works for Britian, not America <sup> 4 </sup>.
 We also notice that the films have grossed over six times their combined budget, which helps explain why it one of the longest-running film franchises (1962-2017 puts it at 55 years at the time of writing this).
-With a net global box office gross, adjusted for inflation, of $17.5 billion, James Bond is *the* most financially successful film franchise, adjusting for inflation, in history, behind Star Wars, Harry Potter and The Marvel Cinematic Universe (in that orde)r.
+Lastly, with a net global box office gross, adjusted for inflation, of $17.5 billion, James Bond is *the* most financially successful film franchise, adjusting for inflation, in history, behind Star Wars, The Marvel Cinematic Universe and Harry Potter (in that order) <sup> 5 </sup>.

 # Footnotes
 <sup>[1]</sup> : In the FiveThirtyEight [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) I referenced, the point of interest is this paragraph: "The ratings from IMDb, Metacritic and Rotten Tomatoes were typically in the same ballpark, which makes this finding unsurprising: Fandango’s star rating was higher than the IMDb rating 79 percent of the time, the Metacritic aggregate critic score 77 percent of the time, the Metacritic user score 86 percent of the time, the Rotten Tomatoes critic score 62 percent of the time, and the Rotten Tomatoes user score 74 percent of the time."
 Therefore to see how much higher user scores are than the critics scores, we simply divide the two averages to eliminate the Fandango term: RT.Crit / RT.
 User =1.19 which gives us our quoted 19%.